ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JAN. 21, 1993

 In between, the craggy-faced rocker and his hand-picked band, the X-Pensive Winos, concentrated on tunes from his two Virgin albums (the most recent, Main Offender, may be the best thing he’s done in 20 years).

-“I can’t wait to hear him do ‘Gimme Shelter’,” enthused label-mate Colin James in the lobby before the show, and Richards didn’t disappoint James or anybody else with that song and its timely message of war that’s “just a shout away”.
+“I can’t wait to hear him do ‘Gimme Shelter’,” enthused label-mate Colin James in the lobby before the show, and Richards didn’t disappoint James or anybody else with that song and its timely message of war that’s “just a shot away”.

 As the tunes rolled by I kept waiting for one particular number to incite former tobacco fiend Richards to light up, but he never did.
 Maybe the skeletal fellow has finally realized that, with the big Five-O in sight, there’s only so many nails left to drive in the coffin.